dopaminehighh/m3u8Download/README.md

 - **Track Downloaded URLs**: The program keeps track of the downloaded URLs to avoid re-downloading the same files in subsequent runs.

+- **Track Merged Files**: Keep track of which packs of .ts files have been merged.

 ## Usage

 1. **Installation**